stormpath/stormpath.github.io/source/php/quickstart/index.markdown

 title: Stormpath PHP Quickstart
 ---

-Welcome to Stormpath's PHP SDK Quickstart!
+Welcome to Stormpath's PHP Quickstart!

-This quickstart will get you up and running with Stormpath in about 10 minutes and give you a good initial feel for the Stormpath PHP SDK.
+This quickstart will get you up and running with Stormpath in about 7 minutes and give you a good initial feel for the Stormpath Python library.
 During this quickstart, you will do the following:

-* Register for a free Stormpath account
+ * Install the Stormpath library.
-* Create an API Key that allows you to make REST API calls with Stormpath
+ * Create an API Key that allows you to make REST API calls with Stormpath.
-* Register an application with Stormpath so you can automate that application's user management and authentication needs
-* Create an account that can log in to the application
+ * Register an Application.
+ * Create a User Account.
+ * Search for a User Account.
-* Authenticate an account with the application
+ * Authenticate a User Account.

-With Stormpath, you can offload repetitive security-sensitive logic to Stormpath and get back to building your application's core functionality.
-Never worry about storing passwords again!

-The Stormpath PHP SDK can be found on [Github](https://github.com/stormpath/stormpath-sdk-php).
+Stormpath also can do a lot more (*like Groups, Multitenancy, Social Integration, and Security workflows*) which you can learn more about at the end of this quickstart.

+Let's get started!

 {% docs note %}
-The PHP SDK is compatible with PHP version *5.3* and higher.
-The sample codes of this documentation are based on version *1.0.0.beta* of the PHP SDK.
+Our PHP library is compatible with PHP version *5.3* and higher.
+All sample code below is based on version *1.0.0.beta* of our PHP library.
 {% enddocs %}

 ***

 ## Sign Up for Stormpath